formio/formio/README.md

 Deploy to Hosted Form.io
 --------------------
-If you wish to deploy all of your forms and resources into the Form.io Hosted platform @ https://portal.form.io or on your own Form.io Self-Hosted platform, you can do this by using the Form.io CLI command line tool.
+If you wish to deploy all of your forms and resources into the Form.io Hosted platform @ https://portal.form.io, you can do this by using the Form.io CLI command line tool.

 ```
 npm install -g formio-cli